 Please get in contact to arrange an appointment.

-As well as being a trained instrument repairer I’m also a player, and I understand the importance of getting things just right so that your instrument is not only structurally sound but also feels as good as (or maybe even better than) new.
+As well as being an instrument technician I’m also a player, and I understand the importance of getting things just right so that your instrument is not only structurally sound but also feels as good as (or maybe even better than) new.

 Before undertaking a repair I’ll make sure there aren’t any other underlying issues that could prevent you from getting the best out of it.
 The checkup process is free; there will be no work carried out until I have been in touch to discuss options.